 I am a BACP Accredited therapist offering long-term and short-term counselling to individuals and couples.
-Sessions last for one hour and take place in a private and comfortable room in Lyddington near Uppingham, or in Northgate Business Centre located in Newark town centre.
+Sessions last for one hour and take place in a private and comfortable room in Lyddington, or online.

 My therapeutic approach is Integrative, a fusion of different schools of psychotherapy.
 This means that I have training and experience in different ways of working so I can tailor my approach to best suit the individual or couple.

 How can counselling help?

 Professional counselling offers you the opportunity to work through your concerns in a safe, supportive and non-judgemental environment.

 My aim is to help you explore and make sense of your problems.
 You may wish to talk about difficulties you are currently experiencing or longstanding issues that still have an impact on your life.
 You may be going through a period of crisis, a life change, or perhaps you are hoping to to change self-defeating patterns of thinking and behaviour.
 Whatever problem you are experiencing, counselling enables you to work through painful feelings, grow in self-understanding and confidence, explore options and develop coping strategies.

 Some examples of problems people bring to counselling are:

 Anxiety and depression

 Emotional, physical and sexual abuse